-You can now make those old powder-coated and factory-machine-polished wheels look like new!
-You'll even be able to give them a custom look by painting or powder-coating your wheel accent areas prior to a final protectant coating.
-Using Eastwood's Wheel Smoothing Kit and Wheel Buffing Kit, we were able to take a used BMW 325i wheel from dull to like-new condition.
-You can do the same with just about any wheel you choose.
+Aluminun wheel polishing can make cast factory-machine-polished wheels look like new!
+You'll even be able to get a custom look by painting or powder-coating accent areas prior to a final protectant coating.
+Using Eastwood's Wheel Smoothing and Buffing Kit, we were able to take an old BMW 325i "bottle cap" wheel from dull to better than new condition.
+This works with just about any aluminum wheel you choose to polish and buff.

 Before starting the stripping process or buffing, be sure to read and adhere to Eastwood's Safety Precautions found in the instruction booklet included with the product; paint strippers are toxic.
 Also, buffing wheels operate at over 2000 rpm, and could potentially throw off bits of cloth and compound.

 It's a good idea to put down a plastic drop cloth and wear chemical-resistant clothing while using the stripper.
 Be sure to wear rubber gloves and suitable eye protection.
 You'll also need a plastic paint scraper (a putty knife will do, as will plastic filler spreaders), non-woven abrasive pads, a natural bristle brush, and plenty of clean water.

 Completely clean wheel – Use a soap and water solution to remove road tar and contaminants.
 Eastwood’s PRE (#10041Z) is ideal for removing stubborn road tar.

 Fully inspect wheels – Inspect entire wheel for cracks, especially around bead and lug nut areas.
 If found, seek out a professional to have repairs done or replace wheel.